MewsSystems/gitbook-channel-manager-api/mews-operations/inventory.md

 ### Response

-[Simple](../general/README.md#simple-response) will determine whether the ARI update was accepted for processing or not.
+[Simple response](../guidelines/responses.md#simple-response) will determine whether the ARI update was accepted for processing or not.